Jug Bay Natural Area

 A notice to our patrons

-The Park offices, Visitors Center, campgrounds, pavilion, Jackson's Landing, Critical Area Driving Tour, and all public restrooms are closed to the public.
-All trails and Selby's Landing are open.
+The Park offices, Visitors Center, canoe and kayak rentals, campgrounds, pavilion, and Critical Area Driving Tour are closed to the public.
+All trails, boat ramps, soft launches, and public restrooms are open.
 Trail work will be taking place over the next few months and may result in some trail closures.
 Thank you for your patience.

 Jug Bay Natural Area is the headquarters for the Patuxent River Park.
 The Patuxent River is the most important freshwater tidal estuary in the Chesapeake Bay region.
 M-NCPPC works cooperatively with federal, state, and local agencies, and conservation organizations to ensure the Patuxent River remains one of Maryland’s premier river greenways.
 Jug Bay Natural Area is a component of the Chesapeake Bay National Estuarine Research Reserve in Maryland, a nationwide network of diverse coastal estuaries that serve as laboratories for scientific research, education, and monitoring.